Xunnamius/xscripts/docs/src/assets/functions/compileTemplate.md

 > **compileTemplate**(`templatePath`, `context`): `Promise`\<`string`\>

-Takes a path relative to the `src/assets/template` directory and returns the asset at that path with all handlebars-style template variables (e.g.
+Takes a path relative to the `src/assets/templates` directory and returns the template at that path with all handlebars-style template variables (e.g.
 `{{variableName}}`) with matching keys in `TemplateContext` replaced with their contextual values.